madhavkarri/-CarND-TrafficSignClassifier-P3/MadhavKarri_CarNDP3_Writeup.md

 <img src="Writeup_IV/NGTS_5.png" width="100">

-Images with labels 12 and 13 might potentially be difficult to classify, because of additional sign-boards sitting above the target traffic signs
+Images with labels 11, 12, and 13 might potentially be difficult to classify, because of additional sign-boards sitting above the target traffic signs

+#### 2. Model Predictions

+* The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+* This compares reasonably to the accuracy on the test set of 95%.
+* Model missed predicting label 11.
+Potential reasons
+  * Original image is at an angle
+  * Original image when modified to 32X32 pixels, the image got further skewed

+#### 3. Top 5 Softmax Probabilities for Each Image
+[NGTS_T5P]: ./Writeup_IV/NGTS_T5P.png "NGTS_T5P"

 ### Reflection